callchain/call-api/README.md

-# Callchain api ONLY for application internal deployment
+# Callchain api ONLY for application *INTERNAL* deployment

 ## Runing